sloria/dotfiles/README.md

 - iterm2 themes.
 - anaconda python (Miniconda 3 distribution).
 - a tmux.conf that's pretty neat.
-- vim with Vundle for plugin management.
-All configuration in a single file .vimrc.
+- vim with [vim-plug](https://github.com/junegunn/vim-plug) for plugin management.
+All configuration in a single file [.vimrc](https://github.com/sloria/dotfiles/blob/master/roles/vim/files/vimrc).
 - pluggable.
 Everything is optional.
 Fork this.
 Remove what you don't use.
 Configure what you do use.
 - Mac packages installed with [homebrew][].
 Mac apps installed with [homebrew-cask][].
 - support for deploying to remote environments.